-The PCB Editor - Defaults page of the Preferences dialog showing the Arc primitive as an example.
+The PCB Editor - Default page of the Preferences dialog.

 All primitive default values are saved in the ADVPCB.DFT file.
-This file is located in the \Users\<ProfileName>\AppData\Roaming\Altium\NEXUS <GUID> folder of the installation.
+This file is located in the \Users\<ProfileName>\AppData\Roaming\Altium\Altium Designer <GUID> folder of the installation.

 Reset All - Click to reset the properties of all objects to the system defaults.